Edward Gent

 Sir Edward James Gent KCMG DSO OBE MC (28 October 1895 – 4 July 1948) was the first appointed Governor of the Malayan Union in 1946.
 He was most famous for heading early British attempts to crush a pro-independence uprising in Malaya led by the Malayan Communist Party during the Malayan Emergency, before dying during the first year of the war in an aviation accident.

 Life

-Gent was born in 1895 was the son of John Gent (1844–1927) and Harriet (née Frankland) Randall.
-His original name was Gerard Edward James Gent, but he changed it to Edward James Gent, the reasons for which were unknown.
+Gent was born in 1895, the son of John Gent (1844–1927) and Harriet (née Frankland) Randall.
+His original name was Gerard Edward James Gent, but for unknown reasons he changed it to Edward James Gent.
 He was educated at The King's School, Canterbury, and Trinity College, Oxford.

 Gent married Guendolen Mary Wyeth in 1923, and they had four children, Marcus James Gent, Gerard Nicholas Gent, Ann Monica Gent and Janice Mary Gent.

 Military career

 Gent served with the Duke of Cornwall's Light Infantry in the First World War in Flanders and Italy.
 He was wounded twice and was awarded the Military Cross in 1917 and the Distinguished Service Order in 1919.